MohitCode17/genai-course/README.md

 ### 🧠 Important Concepts

-- **Scale Matters:** The word _“Large”_ refers to models containing **billions or even trillions of parameters**.
+- The word _“Large”_ refers to models containing **billions or even trillions of parameters**.
 These **parameters** represent the model’s internal “knowledge” — how it maps words, meanings, and context together.
-- **Trained on Massive Text Data:** LLMs are trained on enormous datasets including **books, websites, articles, code, and conversations**, allowing them to develop a strong understanding of **real-world knowledge and language structure**.
+- LLMs are trained on enormous datasets including **books, websites, articles, code, and conversations**, allowing them to develop a strong understanding of **real-world knowledge and language structure**.
-- **Beyond Text Generation:** LLMs are capable of performing a wide range of tasks such as **summarization, translation, question answering, code generation, and reasoning**.
+- LLMs are capable of performing a wide range of tasks such as **summarization, translation, question answering, code generation, and reasoning**.

 ### ⚙️ Example

 - **GPT-3:** ~175 Billion parameters
 - **GPT-4:** Estimated to have **trillions of parameters** (exact numbers are undisclosed)

-🧩 **In short:** Large Language Models are the core engines behind today’s AI systems, combining massive scale, deep learning, and contextual understanding to perform complex language-based tasks with human-like intelligence.

 ---